khaes-kth/GithubRepairPatterns/README.md

 1. A *bug-fix commit* is a change to the behavior of the application, which only affects a small fraction of the input space, in order to align the actual behavior with the expected behavior.
 2. To classify the commit as bug-fix or not, the annotator analyzes *both the diff and the message of the commit*.
 Examples of bug-fix commits are: 'fix bug #1234' (message), add a null check (code).
 3. A fix in the test suite is not a bug-fix.
+4. Commits that only change logs are not bug-fix commits.